wpswings/points-and-rewards-for-woocommerce/readme.txt

 **1)** **Reward Points on Actions**
 With WooCommerce Points and Rewards plugin, customers have the opportunity to earn points through various activities like:

-* **Sign Up**– Merchants can offer points on unique customer sign-ups.
+* **Sign Up:** Merchants can offer points on unique customer sign-ups.
-* **Referrals**– When user A shares his referral link and user B signs up using user A’s referral link, user A receives reward points.
+* **Referrals:** When user A shares his referral link and user B signs up using user A’s referral link, user A receives reward points.
 With the WordPress point system plugin, users can share their referral links on Facebook, Twitter, Email, and WhatsApp directly from their accounts.
-* **Total Amount Spent**– Merchants can set the points to be credited to the customer’s account against each penny they spend on their store via the conversion feature.
+* **Total Amount Spent:** Merchants can set the points to be credited to the customer’s account against each penny they spend on their store via the conversion feature.
-* **On Purchase Of Product**– Merchants can assign a global point value to all simple products of their store so the customer gets the same number of points on the purchase of any product.
+* **On Purchase Of Product:** Merchants can assign a global point value to all simple products of their store so the customer gets the same number of points on the purchase of any product.
-* **On A Set Range Of Order Total**– Merchant can set the number of points the customer will get if his order value lies within a set range.
+* **On A Set Range Of Order Total:** Merchant can set the number of points the customer will get if his order value lies within a set range.

 **2)** **Easy Point Redemption**
 In the WordPress loyalty program plugin, Customers can redeem their points either on the cart or at the checkout page by entering the points in the “Apply Points” field.
 Merchant can select where he wants to show the “Apply Points” field, on a cart or the checkout page.
 He can also set the conversion rule to determine the value of every point using the conversion table feature.